david3684/AdaRank/README.md

 ## Preparation
 ### Install Dependencies
-Install the required dependencies:
+Install the required dependencies(Python 3.8+ recommended):
 ```bash
 pip install -r requirements.txt
 ```
-**Note**: Some datasets require a Kaggle API key for loading.
+**Note**: This codebase is based on PyTorch 2.2.1 and CUDA 12.1.
+Ensure your environment meets these requirements for compatibility.
+Some datasets require a Kaggle API key for loading.
 Please add your Kaggle API key to the `~/.kaggle/` folder.
 Refer to the [Kaggle API documentation](https://www.kaggle.com/docs/api) for instructions on obtaining and setting up your API key.

 ---
 ### Datasets